 Today I spent a leisurely morning at Mike and Deb’s house.
-The forecast called for rain, so I wasn’t in a hurry to jump into more crummy weather.
-I thought I would try to catch up my blog, but for some reason it seems like my posts take longer and longer with each new day; therefore, I’m still days behind.
-I thought by now, I’d be an expert writer, but having used all the words in the Thesaurus, I’m facing writer’s block!
-For the afternoon, I continued down the Trace, stopping at Rocky Springs, Windsor Ruins, Mount Locust, and Emerald Mound.
+The forecast called for rain, so I wasn’t in a hurry to continue my drive along the scenic Natchez Trace.
+I tried catching up on my daily blog, but my posts take longer and longer to complete each day.
+Consequently, I’m still days behind.
+I thought by now, I’d be an expert writer, but I feel like I have used every word in the Thesaurus, and I’m still facing a writer’s block!
+For the afternoon, I continued down the Natchez Trace, the main road between Natchez and Jackson until the Civil War, stopping at Rocky Springs, Windsor Ruins, Mount Locust, and Emerald Mound.

 Kaintucks were those who guided their boats down the Mississippi to Natchez or New Orleans to deliver goods, sold their boats for lumber, and trekked home on foot.
 The stands were separated by a day’s walk.
-Due to the significant traffic, the footpath was eventually widened to 12 feet by order of Thomas Jefferson to make it passable by wagon.
-Mount Locust is the only remaining stand on the Trace.
+Due to the significant traffic, Thomas Jefferson ordered that the footpath be widened to 12 feet to make it passable by wagon.
+Mount Locust is the only remaining stand on the scenic Natchez Trace.

 Just as the Kaintucks used the Trace, so did the Indians who tracked buffalo into the woodlands.
 The Indians’ heritage is evidenced by the second largest ceremonial mound in the United States, Emerald Mound.
 Emerald Mound was built in the 1300s by Mississippians, ancestors of the Natchez tribe.
 The 35-foot high mound supported temples and ceremonial structures.
 After walking around the 8 acres, the dogs and I rested for the night at the Natchez Walmart.